 In order to provide a complete, accurate, and uniform record of what has been searched and considered by the examiner for each application, the U.S. Patent and Trademark Office has established procedures for recording search data in the application file.
 Such a record is of importance to anyone evaluating the strength and validity of a patent, particularly if the patent is involved in litigation.

-Under the procedures, searches are separated into two categories and listed, as appropriate, in either the “SEARCHED” box or “SEARCH NOTES” box of the OACS “Search Notes” page.
-For Image File Wrapper (IFW) processing, see IFW Manual section 3.7.
+Searches are separated into two categories and listed, as appropriate, in either the “SEARCHED” box or "SEARCH NOTES" box of the OACS "Search Notes" page.

 I. “SEARCHED” BOX ENTRIES